dmalhotra/CSBQ/README.md

-# Research implementation of convergent slender-body quadrature (CSBQ)
+# Convergent slender-body quadrature (CSBQ) --- research implementation

-authors: Dhairya Malhotra, with SBT comparisons by Alex Barnett
+authors: _Dhairya Malhotra_, with slender-body theory comparisons by _Alex Barnett_

 This is a high-performance parallel C++ implementation of a high-order Nystrom quadrature for the boundary integral equations arising